Our Mistakes

 Another major program area we support is childhood immunization… To model the cost-effectiveness of these programs, we need to take a stance on the share of deaths that a vaccine prevents for a given disease.
 This assumption enters our cost-effectiveness estimates through our etiology adjustments ….
 To estimate an etiology adjustment for the rotavirus vaccine, which targets diarrhoeal deaths, we do the following:

 As Figure 5 shows, this leads to implausibly large differences between countries; we effectively assume that the rotavirus vaccine is almost completely ineffective at preventing diarrhoeal deaths in India.
-This seems like a bad assumption; the rotavirus vaccine is part of India’s routine immunization schedule, and an RCT in India that administered the rotavirus vaccine to infants showed a 54% reduction in severe gastroenteritis.
+This seems like a bad assumption; the rotavirus vaccine is part of India’s routine immunization schedule, and a randomized controlled trial in India that administered the rotavirus vaccine to infants showed a 54% reduction in severe gastroenteritis.

-Steps we've taken to improve: We plan to take the steps described in our writeup on uncertainty to address this issue.
-We are now notably more attentive to the data we aggregate to arrive at our estimates, thus ensuring that we don't follow the (sometimes noisy) data we have without sense-checking the numbers.
+How we addressed our mistake (posted April 2024): We began taking the steps described in our writeup on uncertainty to address this issue.
+We are now notably more attentive to the data we aggregate to arrive at our estimates, thus ensuring that we don’t follow the (sometimes noisy) data we have without sense-checking the numbers.

 Late 2020 to early 2022: Overestimated funds raised